 At the tongue and groove joint, the edge of one plank has a groove while the other plank has an extended thin tongue that fits into the groove of the first plank.

-This type of connection can be glued and ensures perfect alignment and strong connection of 2 boards.
+This type of connection can be glued and ensures perfect alignment and a strong connection between the two boards.

 Tongue and groove joints are often used for laminate floors or facade cladding.

-This is a classic and one of the oldest types of wood joints available.
+This is a classic and one of the oldest types in this list of different wood joints available.

 As with the tongue and groove connection, here is also a board with a groove and a board with a protruding part that fits into this groove.

-The groove, or called the mortise, is a square or rectangular hole that is chiseled out of one piece of wood.
+The groove, or what is called the mortise, is a square or rectangular hole that is chiseled out of one piece of wood.

 On the other piece of wood, a tenon is cut that fits perfectly into the mortise.